At a certain point, it has just become incredible what Nikola Vucevic is doing every single night.

 It is all trying to keep defenses off balance.
 Especially now that teams know how important Vucevic is to the team.
 He is starting to get the star treatment defensively.

-“I’ve been getting double teamed in the post a long time.
+"“The thing that’s good for me is I am able to score in different ways,” Vucevic said after Wednesday’s win over the Minnesota Timberwolves.
+“That makes it harder for defenses because I can shoot it from three, I can drive and find different places to score.“I’ve been getting double teamed in the post a long time.
 Usually, early in the game I get a feel for what they do and try to play off it.
 Not try to force anything and play off my teammates and make the right play.
 I feel like [Wednesday] in the second quarter when things weren’t going well, I maybe forced things to get us going when there were possibly better looks for us.
-My experience in the NBA helps.”
+My experience in the NBA helps.”"

 More importantly, Vucevic is largely beating these defenses that know what is coming.
 He has continued to put up stellar numbers and anchor a team that is still trying to figure itself out.